Country Overview For Sweden

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In August, for the nearest coastal location, the temperature of the sea averages around 15°C, that's 59° Fahrenheit.
-Our index indicates for swimming this is considered cool and for most would feel bracing to say the least.
-The more hardy among us may enjoy a quick dip.
+In February, for the nearest coastal location, the temperature of the sea averages around 3°C, that's 37° Fahrenheit.
+Our index indicates for swimming this is considered very cold and even the most hardy among us would be foolhardy to venture in for a swim and risk hypothermia if exposed for any more than a few minutes.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES